CSB-KaracaLab/gmx_performance_on_HPC/README.md

 ## Feautures of the Simulations

-- For each run, we used a protein-DNA-ligand complex with 8693 number of atoms.
+- For each run, we used a protein-DNA-ligand complex, composed of 8693 number of atoms.
-- Investigated structure is created as a result of "Defining Epigenetic Methylation Mechanisms in Structural Biology Framework" project supported by BIDEB-2232 (1109B321700106) and HPC-EUROPA3 (INFRAIA-2016-1-730897).
+- The starting structure is coming from the "Exploring the Epigenetic Methylation Mechanisms within the context of Structural Biology" project supported by BIDEB-2232 (1109B321700106) and HPC-EUROPA3 (INFRAIA-2016-1-730897).
 - Amber14sb-PARMBSC1 force-field is used for each run.
-- Different GROMACS versions (GROMACS 5.1.4 and GROMACS 2020) have been chosen.
+- Two different GROMACS versions (GROMACS 5.1.4 and GROMACS 2020) are probed.
-- Among nine computing clusters on TRUBA, we chosed only three with GPU card (levrekv2-cuda, barbun-cuda and akya-cuda).
+- Among nine computing clusters on TRUBA, we have chosen the ones with GPU cards (levrekv2-cuda, barbun-cuda and akya-cuda).
-- CPU/GPU ratio of the clusters on a single node are; 24/2 for levrekv2-cuda, 40/2 for barbun-cuda and 40/4 for akya-cuda.
+- The CPU/GPU ratio of the clusters on a single node are; 24/2 for levrekv2-cuda, 40/2 for barbun-cuda and 40/4 for akya-cuda.
-- Two different energy groups are defined; Protein_DNA_SAM and System.
+- During simulations, we have also probed the impact of using different energy groups, as Protein_DNA_SAM and System.

-Here in the table below, the details are given about all simulations.
+Here are the several different run combinations we have tried:

  Version  | GROMACS version | Computing Cluster | CPU/GPU ratio | Energy Group
  -------- | --------------- | ----------------- | ------------- | ------------